ThingLabsIo/ThingLabsIo.github.io/pages/getting-started.md

 7. Close any remaining dialogs/windows (i.e. Control Panel).

 ## Install Node.js
-In the labs you will write small programs that will run on your computer, connected to your Arduino (these can also be deployed to run solely on your Arduino Yun).
+In the labs you will write small programs that will run on your computer, connected to your Arduino (these can also be deployed to run solely on your Arduino Y&uacute;n).
 These programs will be written in JavaScript and will be built on Node.js.
 If you are not familiar or experienced with Node.js, don't worry.
 You will learn everything you need to know for these labs in these labs.

 Follow the [instructions here to install Node.js](https://nodejs.org/) on your computer.